-B. Introduction
+A. Introduction

 The Minority Business Development Agency (MBDA), a bureau of the U.S. Department of Commerce, leads Federal Government efforts to promote the growth and global competiveness of America's growing minority business enterprise (MBE) community.
 Through MBDA's services, MBEs are better equipped to create jobs, contribute to local economies, and sustain America's position as a world economic leader.
-Today, MBEs number more than 7.9 million and generate over \$1.6 trillion in revenues.
+Today, MBEs number more than 8 million and generate over \$1.4 trillion in revenues.
 Minority-owned firms are consistently cited by economists as an engine of employment growth and economic expansion in America.

-The MBDA Business Consulting Project ("Project") is a key component of the Agency's overall portfolio of minority business development services focused on securing domestic public and/or private contracts and financing transactions, exports, and job creation for "eligible minority-owned businesses."
-Organizations that are owned or controlled by the following persons or groups of persons are eligible to receive technical business assistance services from the MBDA Business Consulting Project: African American, Hispanic American, American Asian and Pacific Islander, Native American (including Alaska Natives, Alaska Native Corporations and Tribal entities), Asian Indian American, and Hasidic Jewish Americans.
-See 15 CFR §1400.1, 1400.2 and Executive Order 11625.
+The Advanced Manufacturing Project (AMP) is a key component of the Agency's overall portfolio of minority business development services and focuses on referral services, technical and business development, policy assessment, education, and research for "eligible minority-owned businesses."

+Organizations that are owned or controlled by the following persons or groups of persons are eligible to receive technical business assistance services from the AMP: African American, Hispanic American, American Asian and Pacific Islander, Native American (including Alaska Natives, Alaska Native Corporations and Tribal entities), Asian Indian American, and Hasidic Jewish Americans.
+See 15 CFR §§ 1400.1, 1400.2 and Executive Order 11625.